CardiffMRCPathfinder/NeurodevelopmentalCNVCalling/README.md

 The script is written in R Markdown (Rmd).
 You wil require a working copy of Pandoc (version 2.5 or later).

 These core lines will work on a server based environment.
 Please ensure that your genome studio output file for CNV calling is within a directory of the same name: e.g Sample1/Sample1.txt, and change this within the sh file provided.
+The sh and Rmd files must be located within your Sample1/ directory.
+If you need to rerun the script, for example changing QC parameters, you must delete all files within this directory apart from your initial genome studio text file, Rmd and sh files.

 module load R
 export R_LIBS_USER=/home/YOURUSERNAME/R/x86_64-pc-linux-gnu-library/3.5
 export RSTUDIO_PANDOC="/home/YOURUSERNAME/Software/pandoc-2.5/bin"
 sed s/"NAMEOFDATASET"/NAMEOFDATASET/g HAWK.Psychmed.CNVQC.V4.3.Rmd > HAWK.Psychmed.CNVQC.V4.3.NAMEOFDATASET_CNV.Rmd
 Rscript -e "rmarkdown::render(\"HAWK.Psychmed.CNVQC.Beta.V4.3.NAMEOFDATASET_CNV.Rmd\", params = list(DATASET = \"NAMEOFDATASET\"))"